Why Smoking Rates in the Military Are So High

 Members of the United States military smoke at above-average rates, according to a Department of Defense report.
 2011 numbers showed that 24 percent of active duty personnel were smokers compared with 19 percent of civilians.
 And 38 percent of the servicemen and women who smoke picked up the habit after enlisting.

 Worse, Big Tobacco deliberately targeted young servicemen and women.
 This finding is part of the Truth Initiative's recent campaign about Big Tobacco and the military.
-The nonprofit, which is dedicated to smoking cessation, consulted a searchable database maintained by the University of California, San Francisco, which contains tobacco industry documents made public as evidence in litigation.
+The nonprofit, which is dedicated to smoking cessation among youth and young adults, consulted a searchable database maintained by the University of California, San Francisco, which contains tobacco industry documents made public as evidence in litigation.
 Within the documents, they found references to members of the U.S. military as "the plums that are here to be plucked," and discovered that tobacco companies considered the group high potential because they are "less educated" and have "limited job prospects," among other traits.

 "They really saw this as a growth market for their product," explains Truth Initiative Chief Operating Officer Dave Dobbins.
 "Then we figured out that they gave away samples in the past to the military, used military people in ads, held special events on bases.
 Those roots in the military culture continue to blossom today."